The Art of Weaving.

 Khuṇ yāythwd (Great-Grandma) at home in Phatthalung, home of Krajood.

-• Follow us on Instagram for more stories and updates.
+Follow us on Instagram for more stories.